 The sale of RINs, which is subject to market price fluctuations, accounts for a substantial portion of our revenues.
 We manage against the risk of these fluctuations through forward sales of RINs, although currently we only sell RINs in the calendar year they are generated.
-Our current RIN commitments scheduled for transfer are at an average D3 RIN price of approximately \$3.41 with commitments through June 2022.
-We have not currently committed a significant portion of expected 2022 RIN generation for the second half of 2022.
-Realized prices for Environmental Attributes monetized in a year may not correspond directly to index prices due to the forward selling of commitments.
+A decision not to commit to transfer available RINs during a period will impact our revenue and operating profit.
+As of September 30, 2022, we had approximately 2,357 RINs in inventory as compared to 308 RINs in inventory for the period ended September 30, 2021.
+Our current RIN commitments scheduled for transfer are at an average D3 RIN price of approximately \$3.52 with commitments substantively through December 2022.
+We have currently committed an insignificant portion of our expected 2022 fourth quarter RIN generation.
+We believe a portion of the reduction and volatility in RIN price during the third and fourth quarter of 2022 could be temporary and related to uncertainty due to the upcoming release by the EPA of the 2023 RVO in November 2022.
+We expect to transfer the majority of RINs generated after the release of the RVO in the fourth quarter.
+Realized prices for Environmental Attributes monetized in a year may not correspond directly to index prices due to the forward selling of commitments